Albion College: Academics

-The 144 acre Whitehouse Nature Center plays an important role in classroom instruction at Albion College and offers its facilities and services as an environmental education area to public schools and the community.
-The Whitehouse Nature Center features six miles of trails, 400 plant species, almost 170 bird species, 25 acres of oak-hickory and flood-plain forest, a tall-grass prairie and spring in the Adele D. Whitehouse Wildflower Garden, an arboretum of Michigan trees and shrubs, 34 acres of farmland and research projects, and an interpretative building with classrooms, observation room, porch, and restrooms.
+The 144 acre Whitehouse Nature Center at Albion works with public schools and the community.
+It features six miles of trails, 400 plant species, almost 170 bird species, 25 acres of oak-hickory and flood-plain forest, a tall-grass prairie and spring in the Adele D. Whitehouse Wildflower Garden, an arboretum of Michigan trees and shrubs, 34 acres of farmland and research projects, and an interpretative building.

-A marker designating the college observatory as a Michigan Historic Site was erected in 1985 by the Bureau of History Michigan Department of State.
-The inscription reads:

-The Albion College Astronomical Observatory was built in 1883-84 at the urging of Dr. Samuel Dickie, who later became president of the college.
-Dickie helped raise $10,000 to build and equip the facility.
-The observatory still harbors its original telescope, transit circle, sidereal clock and chronograph.
-The building has housed classrooms, a bookstore, faculty offices and the West Michigan Methodist Conference archives.
-In 1984, it was refurbished as the college Ethics Center.
+Albion College Astronomical Observatory was built in 1883-84 with encouragement from Samuel Dickie, later the college president.

-Since 1990 Albion has produced one (1) Rhodes Scholar, three (3) Goldwater Scholars, four (4) Truman Scholars and seventeen (17) Fulbright Scholars.
+Since 1990 one student went on to be a Rhodes Scholar, three were Goldwater Scholars, four Truman Scholars and seventeen Fulbright Scholars.